LLNL/Silo/docs/intro.md

 Quadvar
 : A variable associated with a quad mesh.
-  This includes the variable’s data, centering information (node-centered vs. zone centered), and the name of the quad mesh with which this variable is associated.
+  This includes the variable's data, centering information (node-centered vs. zone centered), and the name of the quad mesh with which this variable is associated.
   Additional information, such as time, cycle, units, label, and index ranges can also be included.

 Ucdmesh
 : An unstructured cell data (UCD) mesh.
   This is a mesh where the elements are only ever explicitly defined via enumeration of nodal connectivities.
-  This includes the dimension, connectivity, and coordinate data, but typically also includes the mesh’s coordinate system, labelling and unit information, minimum and maximum extents, and a list of face indices.
+  This includes the dimension, connectivity, and coordinate data, but typically also includes the mesh's coordinate system, labelling and unit information, minimum and maximum extents, and a list of face indices.

   Any quad mesh can be respresented as a UCD mesh.
   However, the reverse is not true.